Menu

 Protect your business’s reputation and bottom line with insurance that helps you navigate a data breach or cyberattack.

-In our tech-savvy world, data breaches, viruses and cybercrimes can cripple a business.
+In our tech-savvy world, data breaches, viruses and cybercrimes can ruin a business.
 While proper cybersecurity software is a crucial first line of defense, even the best programs don’t guarantee protection from complex attacks.
 If you want extra protection, consider taking out a cyber insurance policy for your business.
 Here’s what you need to know about cyber insurance to protect your online assets.

 Data breaches and other cybercrimes can damage a business’s reputation and put both customers’ and employees’ personal information at risk.
 Breaches can also result in significant fines and legal fees for companies of all sizes.
 Cyber insurance can help protect against these negative outcomes by covering a business’s liability for any data breaches involving sensitive customer information, including credit card data, bank account numbers, health records, driver’s license numbers and Social Security numbers.
+This is something not covered by general liability insurance.

+Getting a cyber insurance policy is part of cybersecurity best practices and risk management.
 Generally speaking, cyber insurance packages cover one of three major issues: risks to the business, liability for claims and any consequences of those claims.
 As such, there are three primary categories of cyber insurance that cover each of these issues: first-party liability, third-party liability and general benefits.

 A first-party cyber insurance package protects all people directly involved in the data breach or incident.
 It typically offers coverage to the victim for various issues, including data destruction, extortion, online theft, hacking, and deliberate or accidental denial of service.
 The package is designed to cover the policyholder’s costs for the fees, damages and inconvenience resulting from the incident.
 These are some common insurance configurations: